faisaldarbar/aptxlabs/_posts/2025-01-30-github-pages-deploy-v3-depracation.md

 ---

-## **GitHub Pages Deploy Fix after v3 Artifact Actions Deprecation**

-Recently fixed my GitHub Pages workflow for the **Chirpy Jekyll Theme** after encountering a build failure.
+I recently fixed my GitHub Pages workflow for the **Chirpy Jekyll Theme** after encountering a build failure.
 This issue was caused by the **deprecation of `actions/upload-artifact v3`**, which GitHub announced w.e.f.
 January 30, 2025.

 ### **1. Updated Action Versions**
 To stay up to date, I updated my actions to the latest versions: